ajthiesen/ajthiesen.me/content/IPAs.md

 The beauty of IPAs lies in their diversity.
 Here's a quick and dirty breakdown of some major styles:

-- **West Coast IPA:** The OGs.
+- [[**West Coast IPA]]:** The OGs.
 Crystal clear, piney, and boasting an assertive bitterness that'll clear your sinuses.
 These are for the hopheads who like it traditional.
-- **New England IPA (NEIPA):** Hazy, juicy, and almost creamy in texture.
+- [[**New England IPA (NEIPA)]]:** Hazy, juicy, and almost creamy in texture.
 NEIPAs explode with tropical fruit flavors and have a softer bitterness.
 They're a divisive bunch – people either love their pillowy mouthfeel or can't get past the murky looks.
-- **Brut IPA:** Bone dry and crisp, with a focus on showcasing hop aroma more than bitterness.
+- [[**Brut IPA]]:** Bone dry and crisp, with a focus on showcasing hop aroma more than bitterness.
 Think champagne-like with some funky hop notes.
-- **Double/Triple IPA:** Also known as Imperial IPAs.
+- [[**Double/Triple IPA]]:** Also known as Imperial IPAs.
 Basically, take everything about regular IPAs and crank it up to 11.
 Higher alcohol content, bigger hop presence, a powerful punch to the palate.

 And that's just the tip of the iceberg!
 There are black IPAs, fruited IPAs, milkshake IPAs... the creativity of brewers when it comes to this style seems boundless.